craykos/cs2-dojo-config/README.md

 https://youtu.be/JBK9XNZ9MwE

 ## Installation:
-1. Copy files `dojo.cfg, dojobindings.cfg` and the `folder dojo` for CS2 to the folder
+1. Copy files `dojo.cfg, dojoBindings.cfg, dojoOff.cfg` and the `folder dojo` for CS2 to the folder
      Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 2. Set the keys for the program in the file dojobindings.cfg